-In accordance with ASC 205-40, Going Concern, the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the consolidated financial statements are issued.
-As of December 31, 2018, the Company had an accumulated deficit of \$153,535.
-During the year ended December 31, 2018, the Company incurred a loss of \$23,138 and used \$26,033 of cash in operations.
-The Company expects to continue to generate operating losses in the foreseeable future.
-On February 5, 2019, the Company completed a public offering whereby it issued 7,557,142 shares of its common stock and warrants to acquire 7,557,142 shares of its common stock at a price of \$1.75 per unit, which included 985,714 shares and warrants to acquire 985,714 shares issued pursuant to the underwriters' exercise of their option to purchase additional securities.
-The aggregate net proceeds received by the Company from the offering were approximately \$12,081, net of underwriting discounts and commissions and estimated offering expenses.
-The Company believes that its cash and cash equivalents of \$16,284 as of December 31, 2018, together with the net proceeds from the February 2019 Public Offering and the receipt of \$836 of research and development tax incentive payments from the Commonwealth of Australia as a result of the 2018 research and development activities of the Company's Australian subsidiary, HealthCare Pharmaceuticals Pty Ltd, net of the current Australia tax liability, will be sufficient to fund its operating expenses for at least the next 12 months from issuance of the financial statements.
+The Company believes that its cash and cash equivalents of \$3,891 as of December 31, 2019, together with the \$25,300 in net proceeds from the January 2020 private placement and the \$3,000 upfront cash payment received from BeiGene, will be sufficient to fund its operating expenses for at least the next 12 months from issuance of these financial statements.
 In addition, the Company will seek additional funding through public or private equity financings or government programs and will seek funding or development program cost-sharing through collaboration agreements or licenses with larger pharmaceutical or biotechnology companies.
 If the Company does not obtain additional funding or development program cost-sharing, or exceeds its current spending forecasts or fails to receive the research and development tax incentive payment, the Company has the ability and would be forced to: delay, reduce or eliminate certain clinical trials or research and development programs, reduce or eliminate discretionary operating expenses, and delay company and pipeline expansion, any of which would adversely affect its business prospects.
 The inability to obtain funding, as and when needed, would have a negative impact on the Company's financial condition and ability to pursue its business strategies.